The beautiful Umm Al Emarat Park is a hub of family activity and has been an important central oasis for Abu Dhabi since 1982.

 If you’re still peckish when you leave the park, get a takeaway burger from Salt just outside the park gates.

 Clean toilets at Umm Al Emarat Park

-There are three toilet blocks in the park as well as toilets at the entrance.
-These are clean and monitored by cleaners constantly.
+There are three toilet blocks in the park, as well as toilets at the entrance.
+These are cleaned and monitored by cleaners constantly.

 For those in the park to exercise, showers can also be found in the toilet buildings by the circular fountains at either end of the park.
 These are free to use, but you need to take your own soap and towel.

 There’s always plenty going on at Umm Al Emarat Park; no matter the time of year, it’s still an urban oasis, even in the summer.

 Winter, of course, brings more opportunities for families to spend time outdoors, but being floodlit at night pleasantly, the park continues to appeal even into the hottest months.

 Starting 6 October and running until 27 April 2024, Cinema in the Park has an exciting line-up of back-to-back movies for the whole family.
 You can catch a movie on Friday and Saturday evenings at 6:00 PM and 8:00 PM.

 Movies screening will include Moana, The Croods 2, Frozen 2, The Incredibles, Big Hero 6 and Harry Potter.

 Note that the movie screening is free, but you still need to pay for park entry.